 All Lucy Pet Formulas for Life ™ diets are formulated to meet the nutritional levels established by the AAFCO Nutrient Profiles for All Life Stages, including growth of large size dogs (70lb of more as an adult).
 Nutrient analysis of our formulas determined the caloric content and KCALs per cup.
 The resulting feeding guidelines are based on the National Research Council’s Nutrient Requirements of Dogs and Cats.
 This data base is the culmination of scientific research and feeding trials for canines and felines and is what veterinarians use as well.

 Yes.
-Our Chief Veterinary Officer, Dr. Karen “Doc” Halligan played an important part in the development and feeding trials of our diets.
-Doc Halligan is a renowned veterinarian, author, and celebrity spokesperson.
-She has developed a distinguished veterinary medical career while establishing herself as a national authority on animals.
+Our foods are recommended by Dr. Karen “Doc” Halligan is the Chief Veterinary Officer of the Lucy Pet Foundation and is a renowned veterinarian, author, and celebrity spokesperson.
+She has developed a distinguished veterinary medical career while establishing herself as a national authority on animal health.
 She is a sought-after pet health expert and featured spokesperson in the media.
-As a practicing veterinarian, she understands the importance of high-quality nutrition in the overall health of an animal.
-Doc Halligan regularly attends veterinary conferences and shares her nutritional knowledge with veterinarians and consumers.
+As a practicing veterinarian, she understands the importance of feeding high-quality nutrition in the overall health of an animal.

 We recommend consulting your veterinarian for specific health questions for your pet.

-All Lucy Pet Formulas for Life ™ are manufactured in the United States at trusted facilities.
+All Lucy Pet Formulas for Life ™ dry dog and cat foods are manufactured in the United States at trusted facilities, right here in Southern California.
 We source ingredients globally from trusted suppliers, but absolutely no ingredients are from China.
 We believe that every pet deserves the very best, including nutrition with natural ingredients from trusted, responsible suppliers, and manufactured in American facilities to provide jobs for Americans.
 Manufacturing plants are HACCP certified and, exceed FDA, AAFCO, CGMP, and USDA industry-wide standards.

 All Lucy Pet Formulas for Life ™ diets are formulated to be complete and balanced for all life stages of puppies and kittens to adults and senior pets.
 Our formulas are nutrient-dense, with high-quality proteins, carbohydrates, fats, and fiber, as well as the essential vitamins, minerals, supplements and antioxidants necessary for growth and development.